Colinax/Fraggy-Backend-Theme/README.md

 ## Changelog

-### v1.4.1 - released on 2016-08-31
+### v1.5.0 - work in progress

- * Reduced max height of the logo image from 125px to 86px on the sidebar
- * Made server information panel collapsable
+ * Redesigned CKEditor
+ * Joined stylesheets together to one file
+ * Updated jQuery to v2.2.4
+ * Updated Bootstrap to v3.3.7

 ### Older versions